 If you do not want to apply for Work-Study funding, go straight to the next step.

 Important Note.
-We are not currently accepting Work-Study Applications.
+We are now accepting Work-Study Applications for Fall 2017.

 What is Work-Study?